On this page:

-UNISON has more than 100,000 members working in the private sector.
+UNISON has more than 150,000 members working in the private sector, community and voluntary and higher education.
 We need to try to maximise trade union representation on trustee boards and press for investment governance committees with trade union representation for group-based personal and stakeholder pension schemes, which are growing in popularity as employers increasingly look to shift pension risk from them to employees.

 Public sector pensions

 UNISON has a large number of members who work in the NHS and local government – the two largest public sector pension schemes in the UK.

 The Local Government Pension Scheme (LGPS) combines the funds of 101 local authorities.
 It’s the largest pension fund in the UK and the fourth largest in the world.
 The LGPS has 4.6 million members and is worth billions of pounds.
 The way this money is invested is crucial to the retirement plans for many UNISON members as well as British industry as a whole.

 Entrants into the scheme went up from 60 years to 65 years although this is balanced by a better pension build up rate.